 Why, I, in this weak piping time of peace, Have no delight to pass away the time, Unless to see my shadow in the sun And descant on mine own deformity.
 And therefore, since I cannot prove a lover To entertain these fair well-spoken days, I am determinèd to prove a villain And hate the idle pleasures of these days.
 (Act I, Scene i, lines 24–31)

 In his first monologue, Richard explains the genesis of his drive for power: He claims that since he appears too ugly to be the “good guy” he will recast himself as the “bad guy.”
 Richard succeeds spectacularly in this role, relishing his cruelty so greatly that an equally likely explanation for his behavior is that he simply enjoys villainy.
-Perhaps his appearance serves as the excuse for his behavior, not the cause of it.
+Perhaps his appearance serves as the

 Nay, do not pause; for I did kill King Henry— But ’twas thy beauty that provokèd me.
 Nay, now dispatch; ’twas I that stabbed young Edward— But ’twas thy heavenly face that set me on.
 (Act I, Scene ii, lines 184–187)